 Participants should be technically self-sufficient, as this is not a program to learn how to use your gear or editing software.
 Participants should be in very good health with good stamina and mobility, as long days are spent exploring—this means walking, sometimes for two to three hours at a time, occasionally up steep stairs, steep hills, and along uneven terrain.

 Instead of staying in hotels, we will be enjoying a more authentic Cuban experience by staying in casa particulars (rooms in private homes).
-In Viñales the homes all have large front porches with wooden rocking chairs good for enjoying an early morning coffee.
-In Havana the homes boast stunning views of the city and the sea.
+In Viñales (five nights) the homes all have large front porches with wooden rocking chairs good for enjoying an early morning coffee.
+In Havana (three nights) we stay in a comfortable boutique hotel in Vedado located only a few blocks from the sea.
+All rooms are private and include private bathrooms.

-$5,995, includes single accommodations for seven nights ($200 discount for couples sharing a room/bed); full breakfast daily plus two lunches and three group dinners.
-Airfare to Cuba (airport code HAV) is not included, as well as additional meals, required Cuban health insurance, recommended travel insurance, and Cuban visa.
+$5,995 for up to six (6) travelers; $4,995 if the trip is full with seven (7) travelers.
+Includes single occupancy for eight nights ($200 discount for couples sharing a room/bed); full breakfast daily plus 10 included group meals.
+Airfare to/from Havana (airport code HAV) is not included, as well as additional meals, required Cuban health insurance, recommended travel insurance, and Cuban visa.

 A popular workshop instructor, Jennifer is also part of our Mentorship Program »